BGI SHIFTING GEARS

-Shifting Gears is a partnership between Bicycle Garage Indy, Volunteers of America, and the Indiana Department of Correction.
-Additional partners include PEN Products and CitiMark Management Company.
+Shifting Gears is a partnership between Bicycle Garage Indy, Volunteers of America of Indiana, and the Indiana Department of Correction.
+Additional partners include PEN Products.

 Used bicycles can donated to the Shifting Gears program at any Bicycle Garage Indy location.
 Volunteers of America issues tax-deductions for the donated bikes.
 Under the direction of Indiana Department of Correction staff, inmates learn to repair bicycles and get a sense of accomplishment.
 The program provides inmates with a job and helps build self-worth by allowing them the opportunity to be productive citizens who give back to the community.

 REQUESTING BICYCLE DONATIONSNon-profit organizations may request up to 25 bikes on behalf of their clients.
 Shifting Gears does not give bikes to individuals.
 If you are an individual in need of a bike, please contact a non-profit organization that can make a request on your behalf.

 Organizations should review our program guidelines and complete our donation request form online.